Søren Rieks

-Søren Krucov Rieks ([ˈsœːɐ̯n̩ ˈʁiːks]; born 7 April 1987) is a Danish professional footballer who plays as a winger for Malmö FF in Allsvenskan.
-He previously represented Esbjerg fB, NEC, and IFK Göteborg.
-A full international between 2009 and 2010, he has won three caps and scored one goal for the Denmark national team.
+Søren Krucov Rieks ([ˈsœːɐ̯n̩ ˈʁiːks]; born 7 April 1987) is a Danish former professional footballer who plays as a winger.
+During his career, he represented Esbjerg fB, NEC, IFK Göteborg, and Malmö FF.
+A full international between 2009 and 2010, he won three caps and scored one goal for the Denmark national team.

 Club career

 Esbjerg fB

 From 2005 till 2012 Rieks played at hometown club Esbjerg fB.

 NEC

 In July 2012 he signed a three-year contract at Dutch side NEC.

 IFK Göteborg

-On 10 August 2014, Rieks joined Swedish side IFK Göteborg on a three and a half year contract.
+On 10 August 2014, Rieks joined Swedish side IFK Göteborg on a three-and-a-half-year contract.
 Having scored 21 goals in 92 appearances, Rieks left the club upon contract expiry at the end of the 2017 season.

 Malmö FF

 On 12 January 2018, Rieks signed for reigning Swedish champions Malmö FF on a three-year contract.
 This marked a rare direct move between IFK Göteborg and Malmö FF, the two historically most successful Swedish clubs.

+On 28 October 2024 as Rieks won his fourth league title with Malmö FF he announced his retirement after the end of the season.